threader/PC-Tuning/docs/building.md

 ## Downloading Stock ISOs

-The recommended links & methods below will ensure that we can work with a base ISO with no additional updates.
+The recommended links & methods below will ensure that we can work with a base ISO, with no additional updates.
 Ensure to cross-check the hashes for the ISO to verify that it is genuine & not corrupted (not required when building an ISO from UUP dump).
-Use the command ``certutil -hashfile <path\to\file>`` to get the hash of the ISO file
+Use the command ``certutil -hashfile <path\to\file>`` to get the SHA1 hash of the ISO file

 Generally, Windows 7 is superior for real-time tasks compared to its successors but lacks USB & NVME driver support for newer hardware.
 Earlier versions of Windows lack GPU driver & anticheat support so some users are forced on newer builds.
 Microsoft implemented a fixed 10mHz QueryPerformanceFrequency on Windows 10 1809+ which was intended to make developing applications easier but many users reported worse performance.
 Windows 10 1903+ has an updated scheduler for multi CCX Ryzen CPUs [[1](https://i.redd.it/y8nxtm08um331.png)].
 Microsoft changed how timer resolution functions as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/) on Windows 10 2004+ & was [further developed in Windows 11](../media/windows11-timeapi-changes.png) which I assume is an attempt to improve power efficiency